 - 1 tsp salt

-- 6 oz lasagna noodles, un-cooked (roughly 6 large sheets)
+- 6 oz lasagna noodles (roughly 6 large sheets), un-cooked

-- Heat oil in a 12” cast iron skillet (or other non-stick skillet that is 2-3” deep), sauté onions until soft, 3-5 min, over medium heat.
+Heat oil in a 9” cast iron skillet (or other non-stick skillet that is 2-3” deep) with a lid.
+Add onions and sauté over medium heat until soft, 3-5 min.
 Add mushrooms and garlic and sauté 3-5 min.
-Add zucchini, tomatoes, and spices.
+Add zucchini, tomatoes, paste, water, and spices.
 Simmer 5 minutes.

 - While the sauce is simmering, mix ricotta, beaten egg, vinegar, parsley, and salt a medium bowl.

-- Remove skillet with vegetable mixture from the heat, and transfer ⅔ of the sauce to a large bowl, leaving enough in the skillet to coat the bottom.
+- Remove the skillet with the vegetable mixture from the heat, and transfer 2/3 of the sauce to a large bowl, leaving enough sauce in the skillet to coat the bottom.

 - Place a single layer of lasagna noodles over the sauce in the skillet.
 Top with half of the cheese mixture.
 Spread half of the remaining vegetable sauce over the cheese.
 Top with another layer of noodles, the remaining cheese, and the remaining sauce.